dani-jozsef/jumonpy/README.md

 Templating format strings can be used to generate the desired length and shape of password.
 JumonApp uses a custom subclass of the Python string formatter, included in `stringutils.py`.
 It adds the ability to specify substrings: `'{mystr|1,5}'` is equivalent to `mystr[slice(1, 5)]`

 Its use is relatively straightforward from the example included in `jumonconfig_example.py`.
 Available fields are `upper` and `lower` for the hash string in upper or lower case, and `iteration` for the password's iteration counter.

-**NOTE: Make sure to copy `jumonconfig_example.py` into `jumonconfig.py` and personalize the values before running. `jumonconfig.py` is included in `.gitignore` to prevent accidentally pushing your configuration to a public repository.**

 # The "totugane64" encoding